FaithfulZhening/Pandemic/README.md

 [Unity3d](https://unity3d.com/cn)

-## Running
+## Setup
 Download and unzip this project.
 Open the project in Unity.
+In Unity, substite default scene with Assets/Scenes/FirstUI.
+Go to File => Build and run